CMU-Graphics/molecular-dynamics/README.md

 Skeleton code and visualization for a basic molecular dynamics simulator, provided as part of the 15-462/662 final exam at CMU.
 Visualization via [Polyscope](http://polyscope.run/).

+**IMPORTANT**: You do _not_ have to build and run this version of the code for the exam (which can be more difficult to compile, due to the visualization routines).
+It is provided "just for fun."
+See Piazza for the official exam code.

+**NOTE**: To use this code, you should copy your solution _routines_ into `src/MolecularDynamics.cpp`.
+Copying in the whole file will not work, since this version of the code has additional routines (such as `Molecule::write()`) that are not present in the official exam code.

 ### Build the code